Please feel free to use info from this web site on ebay or other websites, but please give credit to analogman.com, thanks!

 lose the sweet tone which is the reason to use a tube screamer,

-though it will sound good in a bedroom it will get very muddy
+though it will sound good in a bedroom it may get very muddy

 on stage or recording with a band.